Cruise the Errera Channel to Understand the Value of Protecting Antarctica

 “For guests who travel on Silversea cruises, there’s a certain shared value set and appreciation of true wilderness that attracts a particular type of traveler,” he says.

-5. Appreciation: Admiring Achievements in Environmental Conservation
+5. Appreciation: Admiring conservation efforts

 Flawless snowy vistas, almost ethereal in beauty with shades of white and blue, make it impossible not to be grateful for Antarctica and our world.